Yanbo-Zhu/AWS_Certification_Training/AWS_Cloud_Practitioner/Chapter_01_01_CloudConcepts/Chapter_01_02_GetStartet.md

 # 6 Billing Alarm (via cloudWatch)

 a old new before aws budgets
-使用 cloudWatch  这 Aws services
+使用 cloudWatch  这 Aws Services

 You get 10 free alarms with a thousand free email notifications each month as part of the free tier